 Enjoy hiking along these wonderful trails

 There are several thousands of miles of beautiful trails on Long Island, crossing through lakes, fields, and woods.
 Several of them are appropriate for the little ones in your family, and some of them even offer guided tours for your convenience.
-Take a closer look at these best hiking trails on Long Island, New York, and experience joy and excitement like never before.
+Take a closer look at these hiking trails on Long Island, New York, and experience joy and excitement like never before.

 Get Trip101 in your inbox